jaccomoc/jactl-vertx/docs/README.md

 monitors the source code for any changes (every 5 seconds), and if it has changed it will recompile it if another request for that script comes in.

-To run the example application create a subdirectory called `scripts` under the location where you are going to run from and then add the `jactl-vertx` jar and `jactl-vertx` `tests` jar to the java classpath and invoke `io.jactl.vertx.example.ExampleWebServer`.
+To run the example application, create a subdirectory called `scripts` under the location where you are going to run from and then add the `jactl-vertx` jar and `jactl-vertx` `tests` jar to the java classpath and invoke `io.jactl.vertx.example.ExampleWebServer`.
 By default, it will listen on a random port: